Zendesk

 Reply to the Slack thread and observe how the comments get synced back to Zendesk and vice-versa.

-Ans: If a requestor tries to modify any of the sync settings from Slack, they see an error that points out that this setting is only accessible by responders.
+What happens if a requestor tries to change the sync settings from the request channel?
+Answer: If a requestor tries to modify any of the sync settings from Slack, they see an error that points out that this setting is only accessible by responders.